dustinpfister/blog_posts/_posts/linux-bash-script-parameters-positional.md

 ./basic.sh - 1 - 2
 ```

 Here I am calling the bash command first and then using the c option that will make bash run the following string as a command.
 This then means that when a bash script is called there is yet another set of parameters to be aware of.
 There are the positionals, then the special parameters, and then there are the parameters of the bash command itself.
-This is why it is important to refer to positionals as such, to help elemnate confusion with all these other sets of parameters that are at play.
+This is why it is important to refer to positionals as such, to help eliminate confusion with all these other sets of parameters that are at play.

 So then lets look at a few more examples of bash script parameters in general now.